 Imagine the joy of losing a lot of excess body weight and having a great figure, but feeling dismayed by what weight loss does to your breasts.
 Such is the experience of a breast augmentation surgery patient who chose to have breast implants and Breast Lift Surgery after Weight loss.
 Read more about how a woman in her 20s changed her lifestyle to get fit, healthy and refine her body shape.
-Her weight loss story is very inspiration!
+Her weight loss story is very inspiring!
 But like many patients who lose weight and end up with loose skin and smaller breasts, she was disappointed with what the experience of losing a significant amount of kilos did to her breast tissues.

 Breast Sagging after Weight Loss – Surgery Options